codeforamerica/form-flow/README.md

 So the resulting JSON stored in the database has input fields as key values, and for subflow the subflow name is the key value.

-Note that the subflows are an array of repeating entries - one for each iteration a user did of the subflow.
+Note that the subflows are an array of repeating entries - one for each iteration a user made of the subflow.
 Each iteration has a unique UUID associated with it so we can have a way of working with a specific iteration's data.